 Many of us dream of being our own boss at some point in our lives.
 But why do most of us never fulfil our dreams of business ownership?
 Fear of failure, inadequate resources and uncertainty as to which business to start are all contributing factors.
 Starting a business can be exciting and rewarding – once you’ve decided which type of business you’d like to get involved with.
 Is buying into a franchise a good idea – or does an independent venture provide the best results?
 We weigh up the franchise vs independent business conundrum.

 1. Business model

 Entrepreneurs are often put off by the seemingly expensive upfront costs of buying into a franchise.
-These costs include the franchise fee, which gives the franchisee the rights to use the business’ brand name, trademarks and business systems.
+These include the franchise fee, which gives the entrepreneur the right to use the business’ brand name, trademarks and business systems.
 Once the franchise is up and running, there is often a royalty fee and marketing fee which are payable monthly as a percentage of gross sales.
 Some franchises also require franchisees to have the funds to finance the business during its first few months.

-These added costs can be overwhelming, but it is often easier to secure funding from lenders if you buy into a franchise than if you are starting an independent business, as franchises have a proven track record of success.
+These added costs can be overwhelming, but it is often easier to secure funding from lenders if you buy into a franchise than if you were starting an independent business, as franchises have a proven track record of success.

 If you have a limited budget, there are plenty of low-cost franchise opportunities available.
-For more information on this, check out our rundown of the top 5 franchises that you can start for under £10,000.
+For more information on this, check out our rundown of the top five franchises that you can start for under £10,000.

 4. Brand awareness